Unconventional Bose-Einstein condensations from spin-orbit coupling

-Let us gain some intuition about $f(r)$ and $g(r)$ by considering the strong SO limit $\alpha\gg 1$.
-The Fourier components of $\psi_{\pm\frac{1}{2}}$ in momentum space mainly distribute around the low energy ring.
-They can be approximately represented as \bea |\psi_{\pm\frac{1}{2}}\rangle = \int d\phi_k \int d k~ w(k)~ e^{\pm i\frac{1}{2}\phi_k} |\psi_+(\vec k)\rangle, \eea where the weight $w(k)$ mainly distributes along the low energy ring with a broadening at the order of $1/l$.
-In other words, the harmonic potential, which reads $V_{ex}=\frac{1}{2} M \omega_T^2 (i\partial_{\vec k}-\vec A(\vec k))^2$ in momentum representation, where $\vec A(\vec k)=i\avg{\psi_+(\vec k)| \partial_{\vec k} |\psi_+(\vec k)}$.
-For the Rashba coupling, the field strength of $\vec A(\vec k)$ corresponds to a $\pi$-flux located at $\vec k =(0,0)$. $V_{ex}$ breaks the degeneracy of the plane wave states with $|k|=k_0$ by quantizing the orbital motion along the ring as \bea \Delta E_{m+\frac{1}{2}}= \frac{1}{2} M \omega_T^2 (\frac{m+\frac{1}{2}}{k_0})^2 = \frac{1}{2 \alpha^2} \hbar \omega_T (m+\frac{1}{2})^2. \eea The ground state forms the Kramer doublets corresponding to $m+\frac{1}{2}=\pm\frac{1}{2}$, and the low energy azimuthal excitations are with $m+\frac{1}{2}=\pm \frac{3}{2}, \pm \frac{5}{2} ....$ The excitations in the radial direction of $|k|$ change the node structures of $f(r)$ and $g(r)$, which cost the energy at the order of $\hbar \omega_T$ and thus are much higher energy states than the azimuthal excitations at $\alpha\gg 1$.
-For the strong SO coupling $\alpha \gg 1$, the single particle ground doublet states have nearly equal weight in the spin up and down components, i.e. $\int dr d\phi~ r|f(r)|^2 \approx \int dr d\phi~ r |g(r)|^2$, thus the spin moment averages to zero.
-When the bosons condense into one of the TR doublets, the average orbital angular momentum per particle is $\hbar/2$, i.e., one spin component stays in the $s$-state and the other one in the $p$-state.
-This is a half-quantum vortex configuration \cite{salomaa1985, wu2005, zhou2003}, thus spontaneously breaking TR symmetry.
+where $f(r)$ and $g(r)$ are real functions.
+At $\alpha\gg 1$, these doublet states have nearly equal weight in the spin up and down components, {\it i.e.}, $\int dr d\phi~ r|f(r)|^2 \approx \int dr d\phi~ r |g(r)|^2$, thus the spin moment averages to zero.
+In the presence of weak interactions, bosons condense into one of the TR doublets, the average orbital angular momentum per particle is $\hbar/2$, i.e., one spin component stays in the $s$-state and the other one in the $p$-state.
+This is a half-quantum vortex configuration spontaneously breaking TR symmetry \cite{salomaa1985, wu2005, zhou2003}.